Judging

 Judging Process

 All loaves entered are evaluated by expert judges from across the baking industry.
-The judging for Britain’s Best Loaf will be held on Tuesday 8 April at the NEC Birmingham.
-Here, every loaf will be assessed on its external appearance, internal structure, aroma, and taste.
-Products entered into the Innovation category will also be judged on their innovative qualities.
-Gold, silver, and bronze medals will be awarded in each category – this is not limited to one of each, meaning multiple medals of the same colour and category may be awarded.
-The highest scoring loaf in each category will be crowned the category champion.
-These loaves are then judged by the entire panel of judges to determine Britain’s Best Loaf 2025.
+Judging for Britain’s Best Loaf will take place on Tuesday 14 April at the NEC Birmingham.
+Each loaf will be assessed on its external appearance, internal structure, technical execution, aroma, and taste.
+Entries in the Innovation category will also be evaluated on their originality.

 Post Competition

-Category and overall champions will be announced at the UK Food & Drink Shows on Tuesday 8 April, where their creators will be presented with a trophy.
-Loaves awarded with a gold, silver, or bronze medal will be announced in the following days.
+Category and overall champions will be announced at the UK Food & Drink Shows on Tuesday 14 April, where trophies will be presented.
+Medal winning loaves (gold, silver, and bronze) will be announced in the following days.

 Winners’ Pack

-The esteemed panel of industry experts who will be judging this year’s competition and selecting the finest loaves in the country will be announced very soon!
+Our panel of industry experts, who will be assessing this year’s entries and selecting the leading loaves in the competition, will be announced soon.

 Amy North, Editor, British Baker